orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- Homotopy equivalence: When superposed perspectives can be collapsed to a single point.

 `.add`, `.and`, `.assign`, `.superpose` : Compose an `initial & terminal` (.add is compose boundaries)

 ---

-- [ ] Provide easy portability away from the current setup "Provide me with this and I'll recompile it into what you want"\

----